realworldocaml/book/book/testing/README.md

 While this sounds appealing at first glance, putting tests in libraries has several downsides.

-- **Test bloat**.
+- **Bloat**.
 When your tests are written as a part of your library, it means that every user of your library has to link in that testing code in their production application.
-Even though that code won't get executed in production, it still adds to the size of the executable.
+Even though that code won't be run, it still adds to the size of the executable.

 - **Excess dependencies**.
-Adding testing code to your library doesn't just add the generated code for the specific tests you write; it can also require you to add dependencies on libraries and modules that you only really need for testing.
-This can further bloat your application, and can also require you to link libraries into your application that you'd rather not rely on in production.
+Testing code doesn't just add size to your final executable; it can also require dependencies on libraries that you only really need for testing.
+This can further bloat your application, and can reduce portability and cause you to link risky code into your production application.

 - **Testing against unexposed APIs**.
 Writing tests on the inside of your libraries has the virtue of letting you write tests against any